Washington: The coronavirus pandemic has wreaked havoc across the globe with millions of people affected by the COVID-19 virus.

 The coronavirus pandemic has created a crisis in the global economy as well with the COVID-19 lockdowns in several pushing the worldwide into a severe. recession.

-The overall number of global coronavirus cases has topped 17.5 million, while the deaths have increased to more than 683,000, according to the Johns Hopkins University.
+According to the latest COVID-19 figures released by the Johns Hopkins University, the overall number of global coronavirus cases has topped 17.5 million, while the deaths have increased to more than 678,000,

-The US accounted for the world's highest number of infections and fatalities at 4,620,182 and 154,360, respectively, according to the CSSE.
+According to the CSSE, the US accounted for the world's highest number of coronavirus infections and fatalities at 4,559,008 and 153,311, respectively.